 Land Use for the Lake Okeechobee Watershed, composite of best-available data as of November 2016.
 The composite was created from "current" land-use datasets from the SFWMD, SJRWMD, and SWFWMD in order to provide complete coverage of the watershed, plus a buffer zone around it.
 In general, the land-use (LU) code was used in preference to the land-cover (LC) code, and newer data was used in preference to older.
 Coordinates are referenced to the state plane system, Florida east zone, NAD83 (HARN), US feet.
 Much of the metadata below is vestigial from the 2014 and 2008 SFWMD land-use metadata. *** This data set serves as documentation of land cover and land use (LCLU) within the South Florida Water Management District as it existed in 2008-09.
 Land Cover Land Use data was updated from 2004-05 LCLU by photo-interpretation from 2008-09 aerial photography and classified using the SFWMD modified FLUCCS classification system.
 Features were interpreted from the county-based aerial photography (4 in - 2 ft pixel) and updated on screen from the 2004-05 vector data.
 Horizontal accuracy of the data corresponds to the positional accuracy of the county aerial photography.
 The minimum mapping unit for classification was 2 acres for wetlands and 5 acres for uplands.
 The update was completed on 07/11/2011.
 The "wet prairie" (6430) category was added back into the database on 01/18/2012, for areas that were classified as wet prairie in the 2004-5 LCLU and had been converted to freshwater marsh (6410) for the 2008-9 LCLU.
 In order to provide a single dataset that covers the entire area of the SFWMD, on 02/02/2012 the 2004-5 LCLU was added to the 2008-9 LCLU, for areas were not included in the 2008-9.

 The prior phase of this project used an earlier version of the feature class (“LOW_LU_LOPP_09”) (LOPP is the “Lake Okeechobee Protection Plan”) that contained 2009 land use data with modifications in 2012.
-That data was obtained from the SFWMD in February of 2015.
+That data were obtained from the SFWMD in February of 2015.
 SWET made modifications to this earlier land use dataset in the Taylor Creek/Nubbin Slough model domain by combining it with a dataset obtained from the SFWMD in July of 2016.
 This second dataset contained detailed refinement to dairy land uses, such as breaking out specific pasture land uses, spray fields, and cooling ponds.
 Consequently, the Taylor Creek/Nubbin Slough model domain uses the modified earlier dataset while the other five model domains use the updated 2016 land use dataset.